doctor-useless/nsdash/README.md

 ### 5. Finishing the backend Functions

-So far we have created our `todo-create` function and we've seen how we make requests to our live function endpoints.
-It's now time to add the rest of our CRUD functions to manage our todos.
+So far we have created our `contact-create` function and we've seen how we make requests to our live function endpoints.
+It's now time to add the rest of our CRUD functions to manage our contacts.

-1. **Read Todos by ID**
+1. **Read contacts by ID**

-    Then create a new function file in `/functions` called `todos-read.js`
+    Then create a new function file in `/functions` called `contacts-read.js`

     ```js
-    /* code from functions/todos-read.js */
+    /* code from functions/contacts-read.js */
     import faunadb from 'faunadb'
     import getId from './utils/getId'